tajpouria/openresty-dynamic-size-caching-model/README.md

 # openresty-dynamic-caching-model

-An NGINX/Openresty configuration model that alter between default and slice caching method based on request_uri
+An NGINX/Openresty configuration model that alter between default and slice caching method based on upstream content length.

 **This repository not considered as a production ready model**